dazdaz/joplin-console/README.md

 ### Permission Issues
 Ensure you have read access to the database file.
 For write mode, you'll need write access to the database file.

+### Navigation Issues
+- Use only the first 8 characters of notebook IDs
+- Case doesn't matter: `5d33432D` and `5d33432d` work the same
+- If a notebook isn't found in your current location, the system will search all notebooks globally

+### Search Issues
+- Search is case-insensitive: `mfit`, `Mfit`, `MFIT` all work
+- Use partial terms: `fit` will find `mFit`, `fitness`, etc.
+- Search covers both note titles and content

 ## Technical Details

 - Built with Python's SQLite3 module
 - Uses Joplin's database schema directly
-- Supports Joplin's full-text search (FTS) capabilities
+- Supports Joplin's full-text search (FTS) capabilities with enhanced LIKE search fallback
 - Cross-platform compatible (Linux, macOS, Windows)
-- Handles Joplin's folder hierarchy and note relationships
+- Handles Joplin's notebook hierarchy and note relationships
+- Case-insensitive search and navigation throughout
+- Enhanced visual indicators and user experience

 ## License